Mamerto Adan is an engineer by profession, but a writer by night. He loves toys and knives. He also has a martial arts background.

 My biggest concern with these bootleg products is the quality.
 Sure, they work, but how long?
 What will happened if they got stuck in their box for a long time?
 Will they work?
 Will they still work after repeated use?
 My experiences with counterfeit clone knives gave me doubts about the reliability of the knock-offs.

 I mentioned earlier that I have problems with the brand name.
 If I’m a novice buyer and I hear the name Stealth Angel for the first time, I will probably think that they sell weapons and military stuffs.
 The overly tacticool name will bring this impression that the product is gimmicky.
-I mean come on, if they are selling survival kits, why made it sounds aggressive.
+I mean come on, if they are selling survival kits, why make it sound aggressive?

 The outside appearance of their kit is also a major concern.
 The black box with the aggressive font will make it appear that it is a gun case.
-Not a good idea nowadays when people are getting sensitive.
+Not a good idea nowadays when people are more sensitive about firearms.
 Note that the kit has a real weapon inside.
 The tactical pen is a less than lethal weapon, but it is still a weapon.

 I also suggest that they must swap their dark, militarized color to a more readily visible safety color (orange or bright red).
 If I’m in an emergency and I must reach for my survival kit, the black color will give me problems.
 In the dark of the night it will be hard to find, and even in daylight if you drop it on a foliage covered ground.

 But then if you are a novice survivalist, can you build the same, or even better survival kit?
-Most of the time you must pay more for quality.
-Through the years I managed to obtain quality blades, like my personal favorite the Ontario Rat 1.
+Most of the time, you must pay more for quality.
+Through the years, I managed to obtain quality blades, like my personal favorite the Ontario Rat 1.
 I also have a Ganzo multi-tool, an Olight keychain light, a whistle plus extra lighters and fire starters.
-Yes, they cost more, but they are proven tools and I could depend my life on those.
-But is it possible to build your own survival kit on the same price?
+Yes, they cost more, but they are proven tools and I can depend on them.
+But is it possible to build your own survival kit for the same price?

-A basic Stealth Angel kit cost 20 dollars.
+A basic Stealth Angel kit costs around $20.
 When putting together your own kit, the more expensive items will be the glass breaker, the flashlight and the multi-tool.
-Unfortunately, one really needs to pay more, as a quality flashlight could cost you 20 dollars already.
+Unfortunately, one really needs to pay more, as a quality flashlight could cost you twenty bucks already.
 And a multi-tool could costs you more.
 With price aside, I still insist on building your kit with quality products than buying cheap, but gimmicky packs.

 Maybe I could recommend this kit for first time EDC practitioners as a temporary survival kit.
 You may keep this for a time being as you save for something hardier and with better quality.
 And being made for emergency means that the kit is for a short term use only.
 Long term quality won’t matter if the chance of getting stuck in the forest is already too low.